 Only discrete data will be used to make assessments for minerals.
-All Phase II considerations apply to waters with site specific minerals criteria Reg.
-2.511(A)).
+All Phase II considerations apply to waters with site specific minerals criteria Rule 2.511(A)).

 - 1. Data temporal requirements - Discrete data should be collected year round. - 2.
-Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make minerals attainment decisions. - Discrete samples must be evenly distributed over at least two (2) years and three (3) astronomical seasons (spring, summer, fall, winter).
+Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make minerals attainment decisions. - Discrete samples must be evenly distributed over at least two (2) years and three (3) quarters per year. - 3.
+Spatial requirements - None that are not already covered in Phase I requirements.